-If you’re a mobile user working with a laptop, there’s a good chance that you connect to various printers in different locations, which you may only use once or twice.
-After a while, without realizing it, you can end up with a lot of printers installed on your device.
+If you’re a mobile user working with a laptop, there’s a good chance that you connect to many printers in different locations, which you may only use once or twice.
+After a while, without realizing it, you can end up with a lot of printers installed on your computer.

 Sure, you can simply delete the ones you don’t need from the Settings app, but what you may not know is that deleting a printer doesn’t delete its driver.
 They are actually stored in an inventory, in case you need them again.
 Although this is a good approach, if you know for sure that you’ll no longer need the driver, you can keep things organized, free up a little bit of space, and prevent possible printer driver problems by deleting the driver completely from Windows 10 or older versions.

 How to delete a printer completely from Windows 10

 To remove a printer and driver from your computer is a two step process.

 To remove a printer from Windows 10, use these steps: